 The parking industry is largely divided into two types: on-street parking and off-street parking.
 On-street parking is predominantly owned by municipalities while off-street parking is privately owned.
-Below, a list of criteria for auditing private parking lots for maintenance and security to ensure your customer has a positive experience.
+Both types need to ensure lots are in good repair and compliant with regulations and customer expectations.
+Here is a sample Parking Lot Inspection Checklist to help you inspect the operations, maintenance and security of your lots.

 - Is entrance signage clearly visible to passing cars?

-- Is signage in good repair, clean, and well lit?
+- Signage is in good repair, clean, and well lit?

 Parking lot entrance

 - Is sidewalk and entryway free from obstruction and debris?

 - Are all lot closure devices, (gates, semaphores) clearly visible?